meratad/meratad/README.md

 <div align="center">

-Right now, my main area of focus is data.
+Right now, I am learning how to use data to create meaningful insights about social life and try to improve my technical abilities in cybersecurity.

 </div>